 Most nights, I serve it on its own in wide bowls.
 The layers stay together, and the sauce has time to settle by the time we eat.
 If Iโm feeding guests, I let it rest a little longer so it scoops clean and looks steady without any extra work.

-When Iโm planning ahead, I think about balance the same way I do with dishes like this Creamy Low Carb Chicken Casserole.
+When Iโm planning ahead, I think about balance whether I’m serving this Crockpot Ravioli Lasagna or something more elevated like a Calabrian Steak and Shrimp Bucatini.
 Something familiar on the table makes the rest of the meal easy.

 Variations and Adjustments for Crockpot Ravioli Lasagna

-Crockpot Ravioli Lasagna is a recipe Iโve adjusted many times depending on who was coming to the table and what was in the fridge.
-Chef Thomas sticks to the same base each time, then makes small changes that donโt fight the method.
-These are the ones that have held up for me over the years.
+Crockpot Ravioli Lasagna is a recipe Iโve adjusted many times depending on whoโs at the table and whatโs in the fridge.
+Chef Thomas keeps the base steady and makes only small changes that donโt fight the method.
+When I build a fuller meal around it, I often focus on sides that feel just as cozy, like warm Butter Swim Biscuits, to keep things balanced.

 Mild or Spicy